 This group tour departs with a minimum of 2 people and a maximum of 7

-Minimum age of children travel with parents is from 6 years of age
+The minimum age for children travelling with parents is 6 years of age

-Spend the remainder of your day by your own leisure.
+Spend the remainder of your day at your own leisure.

-After breakfast, you will commence from your Hanoi hotel for a five hour transfer to the Topas Ecolodge located near the Hoang Lien National Park in Sapa.
+After breakfast, you will journey from your Hanoi hotel for a five-hour transfer to the Topas Ecolodge, located near the Hoang Lien National Park in Sapa.
 After checking in to your bungalow at the lodge, enjoy the beautiful and peaceful view of the surrounding mountains and valleys from a private balcony.
-The afternoon walk commences from Topas Ecolodge along a quiet road with a great view of the rice terrace below.
-Then take a slight ascent towards the nearby Lech village where you will be visiting a local wooden house.
+The afternoon walk commences from Topas Ecolodge, following a quiet road with spectacular views of the rice terrace below.
+Then, take a slight ascent towards the nearby Lech village where you will be visiting a local wooden house.
 Meet the friendly Red Dao hosts and experience their way of life.
 Famous for their beautifully handmade embroidery, the Red Dao women follow the tradition of their ancestors by shaving both their hair and eyes brows and embellishing in colourful customs.
-On the way back to Topas Ecolodge, walk on small trails passing the rice terraces and cross a suspension bridge, where you have the opportunity to take some fantastic pictures of the natural landscape.
-Your guide will explain about the interesting cultivating culture of the local agricultural farmers.
+On the way back to Topas Ecolodge, walk along small trails that pass the rice terraces and cross a suspension bridge, where you will have the opportunity to take some fantastic pictures of the natural landscape.
+Your guide will explain the interesting cultivating culture of the local agricultural farmers.

 Approx Grade: Easy / 2.5 hours walking

-The following morning enjoy a great breakfast and prepare for the day ahead.
-At 8:30am, commence the excursion deeper into Hoang Lien National Park to the trek starting point near Sin Chai village.
-Now ‘off the beaten track’, enjoy the beautiful views of high mountains, flowing waterfalls and scenic deep valleys.
-The trails will soon lead you to the Red Dao village of Nam Nhiu, here you will meet the villagers, visiting their housing, and acquire a new perspective about their community.
-Leaving the village behind, turn into a small dirt trail and you will soon be inspired by the marvellous view of the rice valley, dotted with bamboo huts, which are used by local farmers as overnight lodges during the harvest.
-Passing by rice terraces and swift rivers you will walk a quiet road arriving at Nam Cang village.
-Your lunch is served at Topas Riverside Lodge, overlooking the grand jungle nearby.
+The following morning, enjoy a great breakfast and prepare for the day ahead.
+At 8:30am, venture on an exciting excursion deeper into Hoang Lien National Park, travelling to the trek starting point near Sin Chai village.
+Now ‘off the beaten track’, you can enjoy the beautiful views of high mountains, flowing waterfalls and scenic deep valleys.
+The trails will soon lead you to the Red Dao village of Nam Nhiu, where you will meet the villagers, visit their homes, and acquire a new perspective on their community.
+Leaving the village behind, turn into a small dirt trail and you will soon be inspired by the marvellous view of the rice valley, dotted with bamboo huts which are used by local farmers as overnight lodges during the harvest.
+Passing by rice terraces and swift rivers, you will walk along a quiet road before arriving at Nam Cang village.
+Your lunch will be served at Topas Riverside Lodge, overlooking the grand jungle nearby.

 Nam Cang village is situated in the most remote area of Sapa.
 The Red Dao women who inhabit this village wear some of the most colourful and diverse costumes of all Vietnam’s ethnic groups.
-Herbal baths, local medicine and hand crafted embroidery are some of the things that the Red Dao are very skilled at.
-Accompanied by your guide, you will explore around the village and learn how the local villagers make writing rice paper, jewellery and embroidery.
+Herbal baths, local medicine and handcrafted embroidery are some of the things that the Red Dao are very skilled at.
+Accompanied by your guide, you will explore the village and learn how the local people make writing rice paper, jewellery and embroidery.
 You may also want to swim in the neighbouring river.
-At approx 2:15pm, you will transfer back to Topas Ecolodge.
+At around 2:15pm, you will transfer back to Topas Ecolodge.
 Here you may want to book a traditional Red Dao herbal bath at the lodge’s newly opened spa followed by an evening planned at your own leisure.
 Dinner is at your own expense.

 Approx Grade: Moderate / 3-3.5 hours walking

-After breakfast spend your last morning at Topas Ecolodge at your own leisure.
-Relax in one of the tranquility pools or borrow free of charge high quality mountain bikes from the lodge for an final exploration of the picturesque surrounding areas.
+After breakfast, spend your last morning at Topas Ecolodge at your own leisure.
+Relax in one of the tranquility pools or borrow one of the high-quality mountain bikes from the lodge for a final exploration of the picturesque surrounding areas.
 Transfer back to Hanoi at midday.
 Lunch and Dinner are not included.

-In the morning after breakfast, private transfer from the hotel in Hanoi to Ha Long City.
+After breakfast, take a private transfer from the hotel in Hanoi to Ha Long City.
 The transfer will take approximately three hours with a refreshment break en route.
 On arrival in Ha Long, take an overnight cruise to the far-most corners of the majestic bay.
-Enjoy lunch onboard the vessel as you cruise out into the bay, stopping to anchor for an afternoon of activities, these may include kayaking through the islets or trekking through the grottoes (subject to change due to cruise selection and weather condition).
+Enjoy lunch aboard the vessel as you cruise out into the bay, stopping to anchor for an afternoon of activities; these may include kayaking through the islets or trekking through the grottoes (subject to change due to cruise selection and weather conditions).
 Tuck into a freshly prepared dinner as you watch the sun set over the bay, before retiring to your cabin for the night.

 Please note: Itinerary subject to change or cancellation due to weather conditions.

-Spend your last morning soaking up the scenery of the UNESCO heritage site before being transferred back to Hanoi.
+Spend your last morning soaking up the scenery of the UNESCO World Heritage Site before being transferred back to Hanoi.

 Optional Evening Tour:

 Go on a culinary whirlwind, sinking your teeth into the flavours of Northern Vietnam on a street food tour through the alleys of the Old Quarter.
 Meet your guide at the hotel, before strolling along to the local night market.
 Experience the bustle of the crowds weaving past the array of delicacies on display, as you set off into the maze of alleyways through Hanoi.
-Stop at a famous pho stall to slurp up this world renowned beef noodle soup, before grabbing a stool at the neighbouring Bia Hoi Corner.
-While you sip on a tall glass of cold local draft beer, witness the atmosphere transform as Hanoi’s market streets comes to life in the dark.
+Stop at a famous pho stall to slurp up this world-renowned beef noodle soup, before grabbing a stool at the neighbouring Bia Hoi Corner.
+While you sip on a tall glass of cool and refreshing local draft beer, witness the atmosphere transform as Hanoi’s market streets come to life in the dark.

-While you continue to wander the streets, observe the sights of various curb side businesses that only operate at night.
-Savour in some local delicacies, such as savoury steamed rice rolls with wood ear mushroom and pork, a classic Vietnamese sandwich, freshly grilled chicken wings or a variety of alternative snacks that will satisfy your culinary appetite!
-Witness firsthand the city’s obsession with barbecues before finishing the evenings journey with dessert.
-Take a bite of fresh tropical fruits over shaved ice, drizzled with condensed milk as a perfect way to conclude the street food tour.
+While you continue to wander the streets, observe the sights of various curbside businesses that only operate at night.
+Savour local delicacies, such as steamed rice rolls with wood ear mushroom and pork, a classic Vietnamese sandwich, freshly grilled chicken wings, or a variety of alternative snacks that will satisfy your culinary appetite!
+Witness firsthand the city’s obsession with barbecues before finishing the evening with dessert.
+Take a bite of fresh tropical fruits over shaved ice, drizzled with condensed milk – a perfect way to conclude the street food tour.